Revenue Management Total Guide: Definition, Strategies & Software

 • Data visualisation

 It’s important to pick an RMS that understands the changing nature of the hospitality industry.
-For example, BEONx is now driving the shift from traditional revenue management methods to a new set of tools and methods – sustainable profitability.
-Our Sustainable Profit Platform has been designed in response to the hospitality industry’s need for more advanced revenue management tools focused on this concept of capturing the revenue and profit from all aspects of your hotel operations.
-That is why our Sustainable Profit Platform includes a state-of-the-art revenue management system for hotels, as well as a selected set of partner applications, allowing you to analyse and optimise beyond a simple revenue per room calculation, taking into account additional streams from each and every touchpoint during a guest’s stay, such parking, lounges, meeting spaces, restaurants and spas.
+For example, we are now seeing a shift to a new type of revenue management model known as total profitability.
+Our Total Profit Platform has been designed in response to the hospitality industry’s need for more advanced revenue management tools focused on this concept of total profit.
+That is why our Total Profit Platform includes a state-of-the-art revenue management solution for hotels, as well as a selected set of partner applications, allowing you to analyse and optimise beyond a simple revenue per room calculation, taking into account additional streams from each and every touchpoint during a guest’s stay, such parking, lounges, meeting spaces, restaurants and spas.

 BEONx’s RMS relies on an advanced algorithm that understands how weight should be given to historical data at any given time, in line with changes in customer behaviour and predicted demand trends.
 What’s more, our HQI™ (Hotel Quality Index) takes into account the strategies and behaviours of your competitors, providing you with improved price elasticity and more detailed forecasting abilities.